kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Systemic oedema, congestion of the systemic veins and ascites
 	E. Pulmonary oedema, systemic hypertension and low cardiac output

-#### Answer: ?
+#### Answer: D. Systemic oedema, congestion of the systemic veins and ascites - TRUE
+- Each of these stresses involves obstruction of blood flow into the right atrium.
+The excess blood in the circulation is pooled in the venous system resulting in engorged veins.
+Urine production falls, exacerbating the patient’s illness.
+The increase in intravascular pressure causes fluid to be filtered out of the circulation and into the extravascular space, leading to systemic oedema and ascites.

 ### Q2.35
-Voltage-gated sodium channels are an example of a protein embedded in the plasma membrane of nerve and muscle cells that is used in the rapid electrical signalling found in these cells.
-Voltage-gated sodium channels:
+Voltage-gated sodium channels are an example of a protein embedded in the plasma membrane of nerve and muscle cells that is used in the rapid electrical signalling found in these cells. _Voltage-gated sodium channels_:

 	A. Are formed by co-assembly of five identical or similar subunits
 	B. Have specialised transmembrane domains (S4) that sense transmembrane voltage